Table of Contents

 “Look out behind you!” is one of the most well known and loved catchphrases from the panto.

-Hopefully you have enjoyed reading our Irish Christmas traditions.
+Hopefully you have enjoyed reading the Christmas traditions Ireland is known for.
 Can you think of other ones that we have forgotten?
 Please let us know!

 Here are some great ideas for your Irish Chirstmas songs play list too!